cr21/RAG-MCP/README.md

-# Rise of Agentic AI and Birth of Model Context Protocol (MCP)
+# Agentic AI and Birth of Model Context Protocol (MCP) - ECommerce Product Search RAG Agent Case Study

 ## The Evolution of AI: From Text Generation to Agentic Action